 Once we have determined that the petitioners are eligible to file a Chapter 7, we must determine if the petitioners will lose or are likely to lose some assets if they file a Chapter 7.
 This is because in consideration for filing a Chapter 7, the court appoints a 'Chapter 7 trustee' who has the right to take from the petitioners and sell certain assets belonging to the petitioners.
 These assets are called 'non-exempt" because under law, the petitioners have the right to exempt or prevent certain assets from being taken by the Chapter 7 trustee.
 As a result, in order to determine whether or petitioners would lose or potentially lose any assets, we would have to carefully go through their assets and their respective values.

 If the petitioners pass the means test and we conclude that they are not likely to lose any significant assets, they are prime candidates to file a Chapter 7.
-If you are interested in filing a Chapter 7, please give Michael A. Kinzer, LLC a call at 631-321-4444 to make a free, no obligation appointment at our Farmingdale, NY office on Route 110 just north of the Southern State Parkway.
+If you are interested in filing a Chapter 7, give Kinzer & Musikar a call at (631) 321-4444 to make a free, no obligation appointment at our Deer Park office, conveniently located at 2061 Deer Park Avenue (Route 231) approximately 1 mile south of Exit 51 of the Long Island Expressway and approximately 2 miles north of Exit 39 of the Southern State Parkway.